mmu-webdesign/Level4-web-term-1/HTML/page-01.md

 <!-- div class="exercise" -->

-## Exercise - Plain text files
+## Task Six - Plain text files

 > We are going to take a quick look at the file format used for html files - plain text.
 - Copy and paste the text (with or without the coding) from `index.html` into a blank MSWord document.
 Save it as a `.docx` file.
 - Take a look - how big is the file size?
 How many `kilobytes` (kb)?
-- Open Notepad or TextEdit, paste the text into a new document and save it as a `.txt` file.
+- Open Notepad (PC) or TextEdit (Mac), paste the text into a new document and save it as a `.txt` file.
 - Look at the file size.

 Yes, the `plain text` file is much smaller.
 It doesn't carry all the extra information that an MSWord document contains.
 It doesn't hold information about fonts or styling like bold.
-The test is *plain*.
+The text is *plain*.
 This ensures the file size is always small.

-Plain text file can also be opened, viewed and edited in a variety applications, on a variety of operating systems.
+Plain text files can also be opened, viewed and edited in a variety applications, on a variety of operating systems.

 Your html file is simply a plain text file (usually a `.txt` file), with a `.html` file extension.

-*Small and portable - plain text files are the perfect format for the WWW*.
+*Small and portable - plain text files are the perfect format for the WWW* and a big part of its success.

 <!-- end div -->